Academic Information and Policies

 A. Introduction

-Waldorf University is committed to maintaining a community environment that supports learning, academic achievement, social development, moral and spiritual growth, emotional well-being, service, and individual discipline.
-Waldorf campus community members are responsible for upholding the values of human dignity and world respect, and are expected to meet these standards:
+Waldorf University is committed to maintaining a community environment that supports learning, academic achievement, social development, moral and spiritual growth, emotional well-being, leadership, service, involvement and individual discipline.
+Waldorf campus community members are responsible for upholding the values of human dignity and world respect and are expected to meet these standards:

 • To exhibit conduct appropriate to a learning environment and to respect the rights, dignity, and worth of every individual in the Waldorf Community.